 The east stroke team has received a bronze Performance Achievement Award from the American Heart Association/American Stroke Association, for exceeding performance measurements over a 90-day period.
 Community East’s stroke care team includes everyone who touches patients—from the hostess who delivers patients’ meals to the volunteer who greets patients.
 They all receive training so they can recognize the signs and symptoms of stroke.
 The entire team looks out for the patients—not just the physicians and nurses.

 Taking successful outcomes to heart

 Community East’s cardiac care team beats the clock when it matters most—when a patient is having a heart attack.
 Guidelines established by the American Heart Association and the American College of Cardiology call for clot-dissolving medication to be administered within 30 minutes or less of the patient’s arrival in the emergency department.
 Ninety minutes or less is the time to aim for when opening an artery and inserting a balloon or stent.

 At Community East, the average door-to-balloon time is 70 minutes—well below the national standard.
 Because of that, our patients are set up to have better outcomes long-term—fewer deaths and complications such as heart failure or arrhythmias.

 This didn’t happen by accident.
 Community East’s emergency department restructured its entire response system to shave off minutes at every step of the process.

-Besides a rapid response, Ziperman credits the immediate accessibility of patient information via an advanced electronic medical record system and a community focus for making Community East cardiac care light years ahead.
+Besides a rapid response, the immediate accessibility of patient information via an advanced electronic medical record system, and a community focus, make Community East's cardiac care light years ahead.